Learning to learn from inventions: electrophoresis, PCR, Sanger sequencing

 Warning: The aim of this post is to understand the process and style of thinking that led scientists to discover electrophoresis, PCR, and Sanger sequencing.
 I decided not to explain these techniques, so this post might get confusing at times if you are unfamiliar with them.

 What is the pattern of thinking that leads people to great discoveries?
-For example, are the critical tools we use today in biology all were like an apple on Newton's head?
-Could you have created sequencing or mass spectrometry?
-What system does it take?
-Do discoveries come only when all the prerequisites are already there?
-Or do you plan for requirements and then check them one by one?
-I ventured to answer these questions by looking at the history of pillars of molecular biology - PCR, sequencing, electrophoresis.
+For instance, were the critical tools we use today in biology—such as sequencing or mass spectrometry—simply like an apple falling on Newton’s head?
+Could you have developed these tools yourself?
+What system or mindset does it take?
+Do discoveries only occur when all prerequisites are in place, or do scientists plan and check off requirements one by one?
+I explored these questions by examining the history of molecular biology pillars: PCR, sequencing, and electrophoresis.

-The most straightforward way to trace cross-generational reasoning is to create a timeline of discovery and its necessary components.
-But it is not a mere history of techniques.
-It is how small forgotten findings can sometimes trigger a whole line of research, how one peculiar bacteria can enable automation, and how inventions can come before discoveries are ready.
+The most straightforward way to trace this cross-generational reasoning is by creating a timeline of discoveries and their essential components.
+But this is more than a history of techniques.
+It’s about how small, often forgotten findings can spark entire lines of research, how a single peculiar bacterium can enable automation, and how inventions sometimes precede the discoveries that fully realize their potential.

 Electrophoresis - 1931